Missouri Gooseberry is a dense, rounded, native deciduous shrub, growing from 2 to 4 feet tall.

 Below: 1st photo - Leaf with 5 palmate lobes, each lobe with sub-lobes and rounded teeth.
 Base straight to heart shaped.
 Petiole hairy.
 2nd photo - Bumblebees with their long tongues are better pollinators of these flowers.

 Notes: Missouri Gooseberry is not indigenous to the Garden.
 It does not appear on any Garden census until 2009.
-Curator Susan Wilkins has planted it several times in recent years.
+Curator Susan Wilkins has planted it several times in recent years, including 2012.
 Within Minnesota, Missouri Gooseberry if found in most counties west and south of a diagonal line drawn from Washington and Anoka on the east up to Polk and Red Lake in the northwest.
 In the U.S. it is known from Montana and the Dakotas eastward to Pennsylvania and New Jersey, then south as far as Virginia, Tennessee Arkansas and Oklahoma although in those states along the eastern seaboard it is considered to probably have been planted, or escaped from cultivation.
 It has been reported in Ontario but as an introduction, not as a native.

 Edible: Fruit is edible right off the plant and made into jams and preserves.